alexisechano/Flixster/README.md

 * [x] Added some extra styling on movie details activity
 * [x] Added support for all orientations for YouTube video player
 * [x] Declare a new field on Movie to store the video id and use it to avoid fetching the same value more than once
+* [x] Display a “play” overlay image over the backdrop on the details activity as a visual cue to the user

 ## Video Walkthrough